chintangajjar013/CUCM-dual-line-migration/README.md

 *line = Extension (interchangeably used)

 ## Use Case:
-The prime use case for this program was to provide additional contact center(UCCE) extension on agents jabber phone apart from their non-ACD line.
-Contact Center Agents now can use this additional provided line to login to UCCE/Finesse and can enable them work from home seamlessly.
+The primary use case for this program is to provide additional contact center(UCCE) extension on agents Jabber/CIPC or other phone device in addition to their current non-ACD line.
+Contact Center Agents now can use this additional provided line to login to UCCE/Finesse and can enable them work from home seamlessly (useful in COVID-19 kind of emergency situations).

-The Program pushes current line1 configured on agent phone to line2 and reconfigures line1 with the new number provided as .
+The program pushes current line1 configured on agent's phone to line2 and reconfigures the line1 with the new number provided in input.

 ## Requirements: